 If you need a last-minute gravy, this recipe will exceed your expectations.
-Use turkey stock to make this easy gravy to serve alongside roasted turkey and mashed potatoes for an unforgettable Thanksgiving spread.
+Use turkey stock to make this easy gravy to serve alongside roasted turkey and mashed potatoes for an unforgettable holiday spread.
 Our silky and smooth gravy brings wonderful flavors and is ready in just 20 minutes.
 We recommend using browning sauce, but it's up to your taste; if you prefer a lighter color, the gravy's flavor won't be hurt by skipping the browning sauce.

 If you're unable to find turkey stock, a good quality low-sodium chicken stock will also yield great results.
 But if you have the time to make stock from neck and giblet, take a moment and read our tip below on how to make a flavorful stock.
 Don't let any part of your bird go to waste!

 Have at hand a fine sieve to get rid of little bits and pieces before serving your gravy.

 Place a skillet, sauté pan, or saucier over medium-low heat and add the butter.
 Cook, constantly stirring, until the butter has melted and begins to get foamy.
 This might take 1 to 2 minutes.

 Sprinkle the flour over the butter and stir or whisk until smooth and well blended, approximately 2 minutes.